Wednesday, August 19, 2009

 (d) the technology of the future

-I'm going to agree with Mr Padilla and say that (c) is possibly the most logical choice.
-The words Web 2.0 as I understand them just describe all the things I can now do on the webnet: Google; buy books off Fishpond; stalk facebook; giggle at Chocolate Rain on Youtube; chortle at the newest Lolcats pictoreel.
+I'm going to agree with Mr Padilla and say that (c) is the most logical choice.
+The words Web 2.0 as I understand them just describe all the things I can now do on the Internet: Google; buy books off Fishpond; stalk Facebook; giggle at Chocolate Rain on Youtube; chortle at the newest Lolcats pictoreel.

-Of course, Web 2.0 incorporates all those other mind-boggling things like social connectivity, the advancement of online services and the next evolutionary step towards an artificial all knowing (and seeing) thing.
+Of course, Web 2.0 incorporates all those other new things like social connectivity, the advancement of online services and the next evolutionary step towards an artificial all knowing (and seeing) thing.

 And Web 3.0?
-My technologically superior housemate (he's a Government software programmer) flippantly refers to Web 3.0 as the 'semantic web'.
-And after half an hour of discussion of semantics, I will refer to Web 3.0 as 'the web that will understand and interpret and adapt to all my stupid questions like "how do I open a can of tuna without getting fish on my fingers?"
+My technologically superior boyfriend flippantly refers to Web 3.0 as the 'semantic web'.
+And after half an hour of discussion of semantics, I will refer to Web 3.0 as 'the web that will understand and interpret and adapt to all my stupid questions like "How do you actually open a can of whoopass?"

-The other Idea I gained from our discussion is that Web 3.0 will focus on big businesses whipping out their marketing guns, profiling the masses using social networking and communities and killing them with their superior advertising-targeting skills.
+The other Idea I gained from our discussion is that Web 3.0 will focus on big businesses whipping out their marketing guns, profiling us using social networking communities and killing them with their superior advertising-targeting skills.

 And after thinking about Webs .0 and how Silicon Valley and the Universities are working towards making the Internet think back at me, even Star Trek is starting to seem a little dated.
 The wondrous centralisation of technology in the Federation database and Data's incredible mega-processing speed don't seem three or four hundred years in the future, really.
 I bet there's already a Google robot hiding in a gondola out back.